cloudmesh-community/fa18-523-66/project-code/runInstructions.md

 ### Important : Please note that all filepaths mentioned in the code <ins>NEEDS</ins> to be changed!!!

 #### Note : The python programs only serves to extract data and create the csv files.
 The data mining models are witten in r.
+#### Note : Code may be run on any platform as preferred.
+However, I recommend using a Jupyter notebook or IDLE (for python) and RStudio (for R)

 * The Dow Jones Index cannot be downloaded via script, but manually from Yahoo Finance (https://finance.yahoo.com/quote/%5EDJI/history?p=%5EDJI).
 I have included the DJI.csv file in the project-code folder.